acrosa/Scala-TwitterStreamer/README.md

 ## Give it a try

 1. $ cd Scala-TwitterStreamer
+2. Edit config/TwitterStreamer.conf and add your Twitter username and password *Important*
-2. $ sbt update
+3. $ sbt update
-3. $ sbt run
+4. $ sbt run
-4. Select one of the two sample clients.
+5. Select one of the two sample clients.

 ## Usage